-A: In the range £15,000-£60,000 for focussed developments (typically 6-12 months).
-Most will involve partnerships and new interdisciplinary links, we expect to also support projects to explore and test single ideas, and/or new lines of work that may not yet connect with others at King's.
+A: In the range £15-60,000 for focussed developments (typically 6-12 months).
+Most will involve partnerships and new interdisciplinary links, but especially in the early rounds, we expect to also support projects to explore and test single ideas, and or new lines of work that may not yet connect with others at King's

-B: In the range £60,000-£125,000 to develop well-defined opportunities to apply for major awards, important partnerships, or centre-type grants (6-18 months).
+B: In the range £60-125,000 to develop well-defined opportunities to apply for major awards, important partnerships, or centre-type grants (6-18 months).
 These would all involve cross-Department collaborations, and we would encourage external partnerships.

-3. Eligibility criteria
+3. Timing